$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 \subsection{Setup and results}

 For both the symmetric edge polytope of a graph and the root polytope of a semi-balanced digraph, $h^*$-polynomials are typically computed by first dissecting the polytope, using only the vertices of the polytope (and, in the former case, the origin) as $0$-simplices.
-Here a \emph{dissection into simplices} means a set of simplices that are interior disjoint, and whose union is the whole polytope.
+Here a \emph{dissection into simplices} means a set of maximal dimensional simplices with disjoint interiors, so that their union is the whole polytope.
 A \emph{triangulation} is a dissection into simplices where we additionally require that the intersection of any two simplices be a common face.
 Triangulations are more often used than dissections, but everything we say in this paper applies also to the broader case of dissections.

 The vertices of $\mathcal{Q}_G$ correspond to the (directed) edges of $G$.
 For a semi-balanced digraph $G$, a set of vertices is affine independent if and only if the corresponding subgraph is a forest \cite{semibalanced}.
 (Thus if $G$ is connected then $\dim\mathcal{Q}_G=|V(G)|-2$.
 Without semi-balancedness, the `only if' direction fails.)
 Therefore, if we want to dissect $\mathcal{Q}_G$ using only its vertices, maximal simplices will correspond to spanning trees.
 In other words, dissecting the root polytope $\mathcal{Q}_G$ amounts to finding a subset $\mathcal{T}$ of the spanning trees of $G$ that satisfies the requirement that the corresponding simplices $\{\mathcal{Q}_T \mid T\in \mathcal{T}\}$ are interior disjoint and cover the polytope.
 We will call such a set $\mathcal{T}$ of spanning trees a \emph{dissecting tree set for $G$}.
 (See Figure \ref{fig:semi-balanced_ex} for an example.)